awsdocs/amazon-sagemaker-developer-guide/doc_source/API_ListNotebookInstances.md

  ** [NameContains](#API_ListNotebookInstances_RequestSyntax) **   <a name="SageMaker-ListNotebookInstances-request-NameContains"></a>
 A string in the notebook instances' name\.
 This filter returns only notebook instances whose name contains the specified string\.
 Type: String
+Length Constraints: Maximum length of 63\.
 Pattern: `[a-zA-Z0-9-]+`
 Required: No

  ** [NextToken](#API_ListNotebookInstances_RequestSyntax) **   <a name="SageMaker-ListNotebookInstances-request-NextToken"></a>
  If the previous call to the `ListNotebookInstances` is truncated, the response includes a `NextToken`\.
 You can use this token in your subsequent `ListNotebookInstances` request to fetch the next set of notebook instances\.
 You might specify a filter or a sort order in your request\.
 When response is truncated, you must use the same values for the filer and sort order in the next request\.
 Type: String
 Length Constraints: Maximum length of 8192\.
 Required: No